marcllort/CanITravelTo_Backend/readme.md

 `scp -i keypair.pem fileToUpload ubuntu@[Public-DNS]: (i.e= whatever.eu-west-3.compute.amazonaws.com:)`

 ##### Create service in Ubuntu
 To make the backend always available, we need to create a system.d service.
-The file, should follow this pattern:
+In the path `cd /etc/systemd/system/` The file, should follow this pattern:

     [Unit]